ale97dro/ComuniCrawler/README.md

 Koke is a web scraper based on HtmlAgilityPack.

+Koke was designed for a very specific use.
+Here a list of "supported" websites:
+* [Comuni Italiani](http://www.comuni-italiani.it/012/lista.html): page like this contains information about italian cities
+* [Comuni Ticino](https://it.wikipedia.org/wiki/Comuni_del_Canton_Ticino): this page contains information about Ticino Canton in Switzerland

-At this moment, Koke can find informations about city in page like [this](http://www.comuni-italiani.it/012/lista.html): Koke extract only the list of cities.
+At this moment, Koke can find informations about city in page like : Koke extract only the list of cities.

 # Command line